Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-disco-text.md

 Now for our main div, it's nothing fancy, some general styling to make it look nice.

 This article uses a checkbox to turn our disco on/off.
-We'll make the checkbox invisible and across our whole page for easy usability.
+We'll make the checkbox invisible across our whole page for easy usability.

 ```css
 input[type='checkbox'] {